 It would take too many bites

-HIV actually isn’t very contagious.
+HIV actually isn’t very easily transmittable.
 It takes a large amount of the virus being transmitted for someone to contract it.

-Even if some HIV were still in a mosquito’s body when it bit you — if it had yet to be fully digested — there wouldn’t be enough of it to infect you.
+Even if some HIV were still in a mosquito’s body when it bit you — if it had yet to be fully digested — there wouldn’t be enough of it to transmit to you.

-HIV is transmitted through direct contact with certain bodily fluids from a person who has the virus.
+HIV is transmitted through direct contact with certain bodily fluids that contain HIV.
 These fluids include:

 These fluids must enter the person’s body for them to contract HIV.

-HIV is mainly transmitted through sex without a condom or other barrier method, and through people sharing needles.
+HIV is mainly transmitted through sex without a condom or other barrier method, and through the sharing of needles.

-In some cases, a mother with HIV can transmit the virus to their child during pregnancy, childbirth, or breastfeeding.
+In some cases, HIV can be transmitted during pregnancy, childbirth, or breastfeeding.
 However, antiretroviral therapy can greatly lower the risk of this occurring, and it’s safe to take during pregnancy.